N.C. students who have battled COVID-19 reflect on what they experienced and what lies ahead

 “I think I’m a pretty good student,” she said.
 “I make dean’s list every semester, and I still did, but it was a lot on me because you know, at home, my parents are mid-divorce, and I was dealing with this, and we were all trapped in the same house.”

-It was finals season at UNC, and Nguyen was worried her professors would not be accommodating while she fought the virus from her home in Somerville, Va.
-She had to find a way to reach the dean of students and ask for help, even though she didn’t know how to.
+It was finals season at UNC, and Nguyen was worried her professors wouldn’t be accommodating while she was sick at home in Somerville, Va.
+She had to find a way to reach the dean of students and ask for help, but didn’t know how.

 “Thankfully, I was in smaller honors classes where the professors knew me and could connect me,” she said.
 “I can’t imagine what it would be like if I was in a big lecture class with one professor who would not be responsive to email.”